huchunh/Housingprice/README.md

 Picture: our current dag

-Unittest
+# Unittest

-- We use GitHub Actions and unit tests to validate functions within our Airflow DAGs.
+We use GitHub Actions and unit tests to validate functions of our Airflow DAGs.
 Once functions are merged into the main branch, unit tests are triggered automatically, providing us with feedback on the test results.

 ![image](https://github.com/user-attachments/assets/dd5985b6-f473-4a29-b036-991de9a1e4b4)
 ![image](https://github.com/user-attachments/assets/28978057-f8c0-4e58-bbec-e66ecf3a1ae6)
 ![image](https://github.com/user-attachments/assets/74c31c68-e3ad-4c8e-ac46-17482e6718f7)

 Picture: Our unit tests